appsignal/appsignal-docs/source/application/data-collection.html.md

 ## Queries

 By default we parse SQL queries and try and remove any parameters in the query string.
 We've created an open-source (Rust) package that is used by our integrations.
-You can find it on [GitHub](https://github.com/appsignal/sql_lexer).
+You can find [the sql_lexer project on GitHub](https://github.com/appsignal/sql_lexer).
 If you see any query params in our UI, please open an isse on this repository.

 MongoDB queries in the Ruby integration are sanitized by default.